zhiayang/sap/notes.md

 ## notes

+### on substitutions and ligatures

+While we can parse the most common GSUB and GPOS formats in the font and act on them, we are unable to do it intelligently at all.
+Quite a number of the GSUB substitutions are not simply "normal" ligatures; there's stuff like discretionary ligatures (which somehow turns `ます` into `〼`).

+The same is true of single-glyph GPOS tables (with the "placement" value) -- they're probably tied to some kind of specific feature (eg. sub/superscripts).

+The correct way is to look at the feature table, and only use the layout tables that correspond to the features that are enabled.
+For now, ligatures are disabled till we implement this discrimination.

 ### on font size optimisation

 There are quite a number of potential size savings that we haven't taken advantage of, in